What is the treatment for Kawasaki Disease?

 Other tests will look at white blood cells – the cells of the immune system involved in protecting the body – and tests are likely to show that the white blood cell count is high at the start of the illness.

 Your child will be kept under constant review for several weeks following the start of the illness.
 He or she will have at least three echocardiograms.
 ECG’s (a test which looks at the rhythm of the heart) may also be performed during the follow up period.
-The irritability and moodiness, as we have said before, will hopefully be reducing, but will require some patience and understanding!
+The irritability and/or moodiness which many children experience will hopefully be reducing, but may require some patience and understanding!

 Some children develop dermatitis – itchy, raised and red areas of the skin, following Kawasaki Disease.
 This is usually not severe and can be managed with emollient creams such as E45.
 If it becomes a particular problem you should discuss it with your doctor.